 Winter Retreat is primarily organized and designed by the Leadership Team of the Diocesan Youth Movement of the Anglican Diocese of New Westminster.
 This team includes youth, young adults, parish leaders, parents, youth leaders, clergy and other diocesan leaders.
 Together their purpose is to promote, support, and advocate for ministry with young people in the Diocese and beyond.
-They receive administrative and communications support from Caitlin Reilley Beck, the Children and Youth Ministries Coordinator.
-The Chair of the Leadership Team is Chris Barr, volunteer youth leader at St Laurence, Coquitlam and our Chaplain is Lauren Odile Pinkney, youth leader at St Alban the Martyrm Burnaby.
+They receive administrative and communications support from the Missioner for Children, Youth and Families (this position is currently vacant).
+The Chair of the Leadership Team is Anne Kessler, Children, Youth and Family Ministries Coordinator at Christ Church Cathedral and our Chaplain is Lauren Odile Pinkney, youth leader at St Alban the Martyrm Burnaby.

 Sorrento Centre Hosts